How do I get licensed as an LPC in Georgia?

 Direction and Supervision Must be Simultaneous

 You must be under supervision and direction simultaneously.
 Practice without supervision is not allowed.
-It is interpreted by the board as unlicensed practice for which there are serious consequences.
+It is interpreted by the board as both ineligible and unlicensed practice.
 These hours will not count towards your license.
 The years and hours depends upon the level of your graduate degree.
 Please review the rules for details.

 Georgia application for APC and LPC

 Download the application for LAPC and LPC.
-Depending on which license you're applying for. you will need the following forms:
+Depending on which license you're applying, you will need the following forms:

 5 Killer Tips for completing the application

 Print large and clearly.
 The board reviews these applications on a computer screen and therefore the text must be clearly visible.
 Use a thick black pen and fill the boxes.

 Provide only what is required.
 Don't fill the boxes with extra information.